jakobilab/circtools/README.md

 ### detect/metatool ([detailed documentation](https://docs.circ.tools/en/latest/Detect.html)) [Updated in 2.0]

 The `detect` command is an interface to [DCC](https://github.com/dieterich-lab/DCC), developed at the Dieterich Lab.
-The module allows detection of circRNAs from RNA sequencing data.
-The module is the foundation of all other steps for the circtools workflow.
+The module allows to detect circRNAs from RNA sequencing data.
+The module is the foundation of all other steps for the circtools work flow.
 All parameters supplied to circtools will be directly passed to DCC.
-The detect module also performs the new metatool functionality added with circtools 2.0 which enables the addition of circRNA counts generated with `ciriquant` to further improve recall rates.
+The detect module also performs the new metatool functionality added with circtools 2.0 which enables the addition of circRNA counts generated with ciriquant to further improve recall rates.

 ### quickcheck ([detailed documentation](https://docs.circ.tools/en/latest/Quickcheck.html))

 The quickcheck module of circtools is an easy way to check the results of a DCC run for problems and to quickly assess the number of circRNAs in a given experiment.
 The module needs the mapping log files produced by STAR as well as the directory with the DCC results.
-The module then generates a series of figures in PDF format to assess the results.
+The module than generates a series of figures in PDF format to assess the results.

 ### reconstruct ([detailed documentation](https://docs.circ.tools/en/latest/Reconstruct.html))